kitodo/kitodo-production/README.md

 ### Dependencies

 Available dependencies are fetched from Maven Central.
-Further dependencies(not available in Maven Central) are located in Kitodo\src\main\webapp\WEB-INF\lib
+Further dependencies (not available in Maven Central) are located in Kitodo/src/main/webapp/WEB-INF/lib.
 The only thing that is not shipped is a Tomcat specific servlet API.
 This should come along with the Tomcat distribution you are building against.

 ### Vanilla build using Maven

-execute "mvn clean package" and put generated war file in Tomcat.
+Execute "mvn clean package" and put generated war file in Tomcat.

 ### Configuring your distribution